Reasoning with our mind is a human singularity. Does this reasoning ability allow each of us to think logically?

 This blog post is an excerpt from chapter 5.1 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Does Reasoning Ability Assure Logical Reasoning?
+Please use the Social Network links just below to share this information from The Explanation, Does Reasoning Ability Assure Logical Reasoning?